Calculating how to scale a SaaS business

 Keep your SLAs up-to-date

-You know that you’ll need more servers, faster response times, and more reliable uptime for your SaaS as your business expands.
-It’s therefore critical that the Service Level Agreement (SLA) with your cloud infrastructure provider reflects your future needs.
-So, we recommend reviewing your agreement regularly to know when to negotiate new terms.
+As your business expands, you will need more servers, faster response times, and more reliable uptime for your SaaS.
+It’s then critical that the Service Level Agreement (SLA) with your cloud infrastructure provider reflects your future needs.
+To scale SaaS successfully, we recommend reviewing your agreement regularly to know when to negotiate new terms.

 Prioritize analytical data

-According to the 2018 report by Forrester, two-thirds of businesses saw a strong positive impact on management and goal alignment from Agile practices.
-In addition, following these techniques helped over 60% of responders improve their productivity and time-to-market.
+According to the State of Agile survey, 37% of businesses saw a strong positive impact on management and goal alignment from Agile practices.
+In addition, following these techniques helped over 65% of responders improve their operational activities.

-A data governance program and analytics strategy can help you surpass competitors who don’t rely on analytical insights.
-You also could improve your capabilities by integrating analytic platforms with AI-powered tools.
-This could help you extract data across your business units, analyze discrepancies and invoice errors, and even predict socio-demographic trends.
+A data governance program and AI-powered analytical tools can improve your capabilities.
+This could help you extract data across your business units, analyze discrepancies and invoice errors, and predict socio-demographic trends.

 Follow Agile development practices

-The 2021 State of Agile report suggests that two-thirds of businesses saw a strong positive impact on management and goal alignment from the adoption.
-Following these practices helped over 60% of responders improve their productivity and time-to-market.
+According to the State of Agile report, 37% of businesses saw a strong positive impact on management and goal alignment from Agile practices.
+In addition, following these techniques helped over 65% of responders improve their operational activities.

-There’s no easy way to build an app that can quickly grow from a few thousand to millions of users.
+While building a scalable app takes resources and investments, growing it takes time.
 It’s even harder to remain competitive in several markets at once.
 So, here are a few steps that could help you create a future-proof solution.

 1. Assess your business

-Analyze your company from different perspectives to ensure it can scale along with the demand.
-Here’s a short version of a checklist of items you should assess:
+Analyze your company from different perspectives to ensure it can scale with the demand.
+Here’s a short checklist of items you should assess to scale up SaaS:

-• Legacy components that require replacement or migration
+- Legacy system components that require replacement or migration

 2. Study your target markets